rogerthat39/100-days-of-code/log.md

 **Today's Progress:** Fixed a few issues on the memory game

 **Thoughts:** I made the images preload as the page loads, so there isn't any delay when turning over a card for the first time, added a message that says "You Win!" after all the cards have been cleared, and fixed a bug where you could flip over more than 2 cards at a time.

+## Day 95: 26 February, 2019

+**Today's Progress:** Worked on a 'benchmarking' C# application that covered what we learnt last year at uni.

+**Thoughts:** First day back, and my first class was programming!
+Even if this week was mostly revision, it's good to brush up on the syntax which I haven't touched for nearly 100 days